RufasGate is a first-person (you are the pusher) 3D sokoban puzzle game within a Stargate/Portal fantasy setting.

 There are 4 dungeons and 5 degrees of difficulty [DoD] for a total of 20 user-replaceable puzzles to solve.
 Escape all 4 levels at the current DoD to reach an exotic lake on the surface, where the DoD is increased for your next game.
 Each game resumes at the DoD and level attained in the previous game.
 And now there are randomized island skyboxes.

-In level 2 there is now a fully modern implementation (glsl v330 core) of reflective water using environmental cubemaps.
-Such a coding example, that does not use OpenGL-deprecated functions, is fairly hard to find.
+In level 2 there is a modern implementation (glsl v330 core) of reflective water using environmental cubemaps.
+Such a coding example, that does not use OpenGL-deprecated functions, is hard to find.
 Thus, RufasGate is also a testbed for learning/illustrating various modern OpenGL techniques including cubemaps, water reflections, sound, and glsl shader capabilities.
 And for anyone planning to use SDL2, it illustrates key-mapping, to get improved keyboard responsiveness from SDL.

 Works on Windows, Macs running OS-X and PCs running GNU/Linux.
 Supports Mac Retina displays.
 New easy build system allows anyone with GCC to recompile; but first try the delivered exes.
 Note that on OS-X, first open a terminal, then type the command "rufasgate_osx".

 Graphics card that supports OpenGL v.
 3.3; Windows, GNU/Linux or Mac OS-X